 The Anaho Island Wildlife Refuge is within Pyramid Lake, northeast of Reno, Nevada.
-It was first designated as a preserve for native birds.
-The refuge is part of the Pyramid Lake Paiute Reservation.
+It was designated as a preserve for native birds.
+The refuge is part of the Pyramid Lake Paiute Reservation; however, it is managed by the USFWS as a wildlife refuge.
 The island is closed to the public and provides undisturbed breeding habitat for local and migratory birds.
-Although the Reno ATCAA is along the northern shore of Pyramid Lake, FRTC SUA does not overlap Anaho Island.
+Although the Reno MOA is along the northern shore of Pyramid Lake, FRTC SUA does not overlap Anaho Island.